Nevada Medical Malpractice Laws & Statute of Limitations

 • set out the facts of each instance of alleged medical negligence in “simple, concise, and direct terms.”

-If an affidavit of merit does not meet the above requirements—or is not filed with the complaint at all—the court will dismiss the lawsuit.
-But the dismissal will be "without prejudice," meaning that the plaintiff has the opportunity to correct the errors, refile a compliant affidavit of merit, and move forward with their medical malpractice case.
+If an affidavit of merit doesn't meet the above requirements—or if it isn't filed with the complaint at all—the court will dismiss the lawsuit.
+But the dismissal will be “without prejudice,” meaning that the plaintiff has the opportunity to correct the errors, refile a proper affidavit of merit, and move forward with their medical malpractice case.

 (Nev.
 Rev. Stat. § 41A.071 (2024).)